Sign in

 3VR

-Risk: Their value is heavily dependent on using their built in analytics and facial recognition which has a questionable track record at best.
-Only available as NVR appliances, not as software only limiting deployment options.
+Risk: Their value relies heavily on built-in analytics and facial recognition features, which have a questionable effectiveness.
+Only available as NVR appliances, limiting deployment flexibility.

 American Dynamics

-Risk: A former leader, American Dynamics has fallen greatly over the past 5 years.
-The company now has two overlapping NVR platforms - VideoEdge and HDVR.
-HDVR, while an attractive product, is a re-branded version of Exacq.
+Risk: Once a leading figure, American Dynamics has experienced significant decline over the past five years.
+Currently, the company sustains two overlapping NVR platforms—VideoEdge and HDVR.
+The HDVR offering, albeit appealing, is merely a rebranded version of Exacq.

-When to Use: If you are locked in as an existing AD customer and need to for legacy interoperability reasons.
+When to Use: Suitable if you’re a current AD customer and need to maintain legacy interoperability.

 Cisco